orbingol/NURBS-Python/README.rst

 Implementation
 --------------

 NURBS-Python is a high-level Python library following the object-oriented design principles.
 In its core, it implements the algorithms from **The NURBS Book (2nd Edition)** by Piegl & Tiller and combines these algorithms with other useful features.
-Please see the documentation for function reference and how to use the library: http://nurbs-python.rtfd.org
+Please see the documentation for function reference and details on how to use the library: https://nurbs-python.readthedocs.io/en/3.x/

 Examples
 --------